American Bullfrog Care Sheet

 Supplements

-You will need to keep calcium and multivitamin supplements on hand to help prevent your pet from developing a nutritional deficiency, helping it live healthier.
-We recommend Repashy Calcium Plus LoD, lightly dusted on prey before offering.
+We recommend you keep calcium and multivitamin supplements on hand to help prevent your pet from developing a nutritional deficiency and to help it live healthier.
+We recommend Repashy Calcium Plus LoD or Arcadia EarthPro RevitaliseD3, lightly dusted on prey before offering.

 How to handle your American bullfrog